 For the Sandwiches:

 Gather the ingredients.

 Thinly slice the potatoes and place them on a paper towel to dry.

-Assemble the hamburgers, by spreading on a layer of tartar sauce, followed by mixed lettuce, a fish filet, a bit more sauce and then the bun top.
-Enjoy!
+Assemble the sandwiches by spreading a layer of tartar sauce onto one side of the buns, followed by mixed lettuce, a fish fillet, a bit more sauce, and then the bun top.